Declarations and Registers of Interest

 Date of DisclosureCouncillorNature of DisclosureExtent of InterestMeeting

-Item 5.1.1 – Diploma of Local Government by Elected Member Councillor Dakota Krispyn.
+Item 12.1.4 – Diploma of Local Government by Councillor Wendy Dickinson

-He is the proponent of this report and declared he would leave the Chamber for the duration of the meeting.
+Will leave the Chamber for the duration of the item.

 Ordinary Council Meeting